Spoolman Integration¶

 Enable the Spoolman panel in Mainsail

-After configuring Moonraker, enable the Spoolman widget in Mainsail so you can see the active spool on your dashboard: Settings (gear icon) → Dashboard → scroll to "Spoolman" → toggle it on.
-In Fluidd, the Spoolman panel appears automatically once Moonraker reports the integration is active.
+Settings (gear icon) → Dashboard → scroll to "Spoolman" → toggle it on.
+In Fluidd, the panel appears automatically.

 Registering NFC+ Tags¶